jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 the first day of spring.
 Baha'u'llah was born in Iran and he appropriated the Iranian holiday, which is the big commercial holiday, much like Christmas is here in America.

+(8) Critics of the Baha'i Faith, both secular and religious, may scream about an intentional ommision by myself.
+Shoghi Effendi wrote of a time long in the future where, "in the fullness of time", the Baha'i Faith becomes the world religion of a superstate.
+Secular critics in particular have pointed out this looks a lot like the notion of an Islamic caliphate.

+However, this cannot be emphasized enough: Shoghi Effendi never asked Baha'is to work for such a situation, existing Baha'i authorities have not asked the Baha'is to do so, and the current authority (the Universal House of Justice) has made it quite clear that even should there be an overwhelming majority of Baha'is in a nation, that would not grant the citizenship the right to declare the Baha'i Faith the official state religion.
+Leaving aside the fact that having an official state religion run by the head of state does not itself mean a theocracy (if you don't believe me, just ask the British), Shoghi Effendi's writings instead paint a picture of an evolution of both the World Federation and our own Baha'i Faith that is to evolve over the passage of an unspecified number of years.

+My own opinion on the situation, and this is _my opinion only_, is that this means a gradual inevitable evolution towards that situation over centuries, even millenia.
+(If you're interested in understanding why I believe this, read the existing writings discussing such concepts as God's "lesser plan" and "greater plan.")
+I've heard many Baha'is conflate the two - sometimes to my frustration when they do it in a public forum with people like you, the reader, in attendance.
+Based on my reading of Shoghi Effendi's writings, that is inaccurate.
+What we _are_ asked to do as Baha'is - and what I'm hoping readers will do - is to work toward the day when the existing governments of the world willingly work toward guarantees of freedoms, disarmament, the health of the planet, and support any moves toward world federation.

+I love the freedoms we enjoy in secular societies.
+And it really cannot be stressed enough that the Baha'i Faith has been able to thrive mainly due to the guarantees of freedom such societies provide to religious minorities like the Baha'is.
+Why do I accept this notion, then?
+I could say it's because I'm taking this on faith - but that would be lying.
+I'm doing it because of a very pragmatic calculation:
+I'm convinced that secular societies have no way of inclulcating the virtues needed to sustain the discipline necessary for the maintenance of such a world order.
+Look at what the Pax Americana has done to rehabilitate the discredited notions of nationalism and race superiority!
+If secular societies can't maintain the necessary discipline for its citizenship to avoid such pernicious temptations, perhaps the threat of a religion that will come in and do it for them should they fail to grow the necessary spine will sufficiently motivate the defenders of the current secular order.

 ## Appendix A: The Baha'i Laws and Baha'i Faith